Mathematics, Coding, Education

 Bio

-I graduated summa cum laude from the University of Colorado, Boulder with a bachelors of arts in mathematics and in philosophy.
-For my honors, I defended a thesis in the mathematics department titled “Eckmann-Hilton and the Hopf Fibration in Homotopy Type Theory”.
-I have presented the results of my thesis at multiple international math confrences, which you can find in the Talks section.
+I graduated summa cum laude from the University of Colorado, Boulder with a bachelors of arts in mathematics, with a second major in philosophy.
+For my honors, I defended a thesis in the mathematics department, written under the direction of Professor Jonathan Wise, titled “Eckmann-Hilton and the Hopf Fibration in Homotopy Type Theory.”
+I have subsequently presented the results of my thesis at a few mathematics confrences, information about which (including slides, abstracts, and a recording of one of them) can be found on the talks page.

 I also have an interest in mathematical cryptography, combinatorics and probability theory.
-I enjoy writing python programs implementing ideas from these subjects.
-You can find some of these projects on my github, or under the projects section of this website.
+I enjoy writing programs implementing ideas from these subjects.

 Mathematics

-My areas of specialization with in mathematics include higher category theory and homotopy theory, the foundations of mathematics and formal verification, as well as bringing these subjects closer together.
-I am particularly interested in synthetic approaches to higher category theory and homotopy theory.
-I favor univalent approaches to the foundations of mathematics and I hope to help advance their prominence in the mathematical community by developing mathematics in Homotopy Type Theory.
-For an example of this, please see the work in my honors thesis.
+My areas of specialization with in mathematics include higher category theory and homotopy theory, the foundations of mathematics and formal verification.
+In particular, I have a focus in synthetic approaches to higher category theory and homotopy theory, such as omotopy type theory.
+I focus on univalent approaches to the foundations of mathematics.
+I hope to help advance their prominence in the mathematical community by developing mathematics in Homotopy Type Theory.
+As an example of this, my honors thesis constructs the Hopf fibration in a uniquely univalent way.
+This construction of the Hopf fibration makes salient its connection to the Eckmann-Hilton argument and further demonstrates that the generator of π₃(𝕊²) is the Eckmann-Hilton identification.

 agda-unimath

-I am curruently working on formalizing the main results of my honors thesis using the agda-unimath library.
-You can read more about this project here.
+I am curruently in the process of formalizing the main results of my honors thesis and incorporating it into the agda-unimath library.
+You can read more about this project on the projects page or keep up to date by reading the associated github issue.

 Philosophy

 In my junior and senior year at CU, I was president of the CU Boulder Undergraduate Philosophy Club.
-As president I scheduled interesting events, including faculty talks and club discussions, and worked to make the philosophy club a more inclusive enviroment by working with the Minorities and Philosophy program.
+As president I scheduled faculty talks, helped facilitate club discussions, and strived to make the philosophy club a more inclusive enviroment by hosting speakers from the Minorities and Philosophy program.

 My interests in philosophy are primarily in metaphysics, philosophy of language, and the philosophy of mathematics.
 My favorite philosophical text is Saul Kripke’s Naming and Necessity.